oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Though not an obvious reference to a snake, A.J.
 Woodman argues that Tacitus description of Maroboduus’s hiding place is a reference to Virgil’s *Georgics,* in which Virgil describes a skulking snake as *frustra defensa latebris uipera* (the viper vainly protected by its lair).[^60]
 In a similar vein, Paterculus likens Maroboduus to a viper biding his time to strike.[^61] Though Woodman cautions that this snake metaphor may be a coincidence in these ancient sources, later Germans, who were familiar with these texts, would have known the underlying cultural connotations of such loaded terminology, and Germans used these allusions to identify and defame their enemies. [^62]

-[^58]: Florus, *Epitome of Roman History*, 2.30.37.

-[^59]: Tacitus, *Annals*, 2.45.

-[^60]: A.J.
-Woodman, *The Cambridge Campion to Tacitus* (New York: Cambridge University Press, 2009), 1; Virgil, *Georgics*, 3.544-5.

-[^61]: Velleius Paterculus, *Roman History*, 129.3.

-[^62]: This viper reference gives credence to the argument that Siegfried is a reimagination of Arminius.
-Siegfried slays a dragon which is a snake in some sense.
-See Roberta Frank, “Anselm Kiefer, Siegfried and Arminius: Scenes from a Marriage,” in *Germania Remembered 1500-2009: Commemorating and Inventing a Germanic Past*, ed.
-Christina Lee and Nicola McLelland (Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2012).

 This metaphor remerged in the nineteenth-century in association with the *Hermannsdenkmal,* for German invoked Arminius and Martin Luther against German Roman Catholics.
 Though the word *Kulturkampf* means a struggle for civilization, the term also describes a period from 1872 to 1886 when the new German government, specifically Otto von Bismarck, was at odds with the Roman Catholic Church.